 I graduated from The Ohio State University with a B.S. in Child Development.
 Since then, I have worked in several child care centers, was a nanny for a year, stayed home with my children, then worked at SYC.
 I am married and have three children, Ian, Cody and Taylor.
+I love to read, take pictures, hike, garden and spend time with my family.
 Little known fact: All 3 of my children attended SYC and I am also an SYC alumni!
 I went there when I was 4 and 5.

 I was born in Graz, Austria, a city about a 2 hour drive from Vienna, Hungary, Slovenia, Italy and the Alps.
 This is also where I spent the first 28 years of my life, met my husband Rudi.
 I have two children, who are both SYC alumni and a dog named Banjo.
+I have met more wonderful people than can be named at SYC, both children and adults.
+At SYC we help children grow, but it is also a place where children, parents and teachers help me grow – for many more years, I hope!
 Little known fact: I once studied law and worked for IBM and liked neither one of them!

 I have a Bachelors in Business from Mumbai University(India) and an Associate degree in early childhood education from Columbus State Community College.
 I did my last field practicum at SYC as a student and by the end of my practicum experience I knew I wanted to work here.
-This is my first year at SYC.
 My husband and I have two boys, Amaan and Ved.
-Little known fact: I love to paint canvases, enjoy interior designing and working out.
+Little known fact(s): I love to paint canvases, dancing classical dance – Kathak, traveling, interior designing and working out.

 I’ve been an early childhood educator for over 30 years, and at SYC since 1995, with a B.S. in nursery/kindergarten education and a M.S. in child development.
 During all this time I’ve worked in a variety of settings with children and parents.
 Little known fact: My three children came to SYC and grew up–they had to leave and I got to stay!

 I have a B.A. in social work (Purdue) and an M.S.W.
 (OSU).
 I’ve worked as a social worker in an agency for the elderly, a pediatric nursing home and day school, a community house, a sheltered workshop, and a mental health agency.
 My children attended SYC for 5 years prior to my employment here.
+I love to read novels.
+I belong to a book club and a mother’s group and have been politically active at times.
 Little known fact: I grew up on a Christmas tree farm in Indiana.

 I have an Associates degree in early childhood education.
 I have been teaching at SYC since 2011.
 I am married, have two children and a dog.
+In my spare time, I love to read, watch movies, exercise, travel, cook, bake and volunteer at church and hang out with my family and my silly dog Stella.
 Little Known Fact: My last career was in local government.
 I am reminded each day that City Council members and preschoolers can be surprisingly alike!

 I have a BS in Child and Family Sciences and a minor in Women’s Studies from The Ohio State University.
 I spent many years working as a mother, social worker, child care provider, and baker.
 I have 3 children.
 My two youngest went to SYC and I loved it instantly!
 Little Known Fact: I traveled with The Grateful Dead for many years.